mausham02/aligent_challenge/README.md

 ```

 http://localhost/weekdays
-This API is for calculation of numbers of <strong>complete weeks</strong> between two dates
+This API is for calculation of numbers of <strong>weekdays</strong> between two dates

 <strong>Input</strong>
 ```json